-Several of the Company's pipeline systems run adjacent to populated areas and a major incident could result in injury to members of the public.
+Several of the Company's pipelines and distribution systems and related assets are operated in close proximity to populated areas and a major incident could result in injury to members of the public.
 A public safety incident could result in reputational damage to the Company, material repair costs or increased costs of operating and insuring the Company's assets.
 In addition, given the natural hazards inherent in Enbridge's operations, its workers and contractors are subject to personal safety risks.

 Safety and operational reliability are the most important priorities at Enbridge.
-Enbridge's mitigation efforts to reduce the likelihood and severity of a public safety incident are executed primarily through its ORM Plan and emergency response preparedness, as described above in Environmental Incident.
+Enbridge's mitigation efforts to reduce the likelihood and severity of a public safety incident are executed primarily through its ORM Plan and emergency response preparedness, as described below in Environmental Incident.
 The Company also actively engages stakeholders through public safety awareness activities to ensure the public is aware of potential hazards and understands the appropriate actions to take in the event of an emergency.
 Enbridge also actively engages first responders through education programs that endeavour to equip first responders with the skills and tools to safely and effectively respond to a potential incident.